saleor/saleor-checkout/README.md

 #### Apps

 - [`apps/checkout`](apps/checkout/README.md): a SPA React 18 checkout app, ready to be extended/modified
-- [`apps/checkout-app`](apps/checkout-app/README.md): a Next.js checkout dashboard + payments app, ready to be extended/modified
+- [`apps/checkout-app`](apps/checkout-app/README.md): a Next.js Saleor app with dashboard for managing settings and theme, backend for checkout SPA, ready to be extended/modified

 #### Packages